cChiiper/UNIL_SGG_DrugTarget/README.md

 #### 01_MR
 Contains scripts to perform Mendelian randomization (MR) to estimate the effect of protein expression on the 30 traits.
-- 01_Get_IVs: Contains scripts to select instrumental variables
+- 01_Get_IVs: Script to select instrumental variables
-- 02_protein_to_trait: Contains scripts to run the MR analysis
+- 02_protein_to_trait: Script to run the MR analysis

 #### 02_combine
-Contains the script to test the various integration method.
+Contains the script to test the various integration methods.
+- 01_aggregation.R: Script to combine the different prioritization methods
+- 02_cross_trait.R: Script to perform cross trait analysis

 #### 03_benchmark
 This section is currently being updated and will be expanded over the next few days.
+- Will contain the scripts for performance evaluation and benchmarking (Jaccard Index, AUROC, t-test distribution, and OR curves)

 #### 04_rg_ldsc
 Contains the scripts to compute genetic correlation from [LDSC](https://github.com/bulik/ldsc)